Mad Tea Party is commonly referred to as the Teacups Ride. This classic spinning attraction is located at Magic Kingdom in Walt Disney World.

 - The Many Adventures of Winnie the Pooh Ride

-If you are planning to meet characters in the parks, I keep an updated list of Disney World Characters here.
-That review includes all the different parks character meets.
+If you plan to meet characters in the parks, I keep an updated list of Disney World Characters.
+That review includes all of the different character meets for each park.